digitalsurgeons/toggles-switches/README.md

 | **data-switch-replace**        | Initialize a replacer switch and specify the target selector, leave empty to target the element itself.
 | data-switch-add                | The class to be added, default 'active'
 | data-switch-remove             | The class to be removed, default 'inactive'
-| data-switch-event              | The event the class should be switched on
+| data-switch-event              | The event on which the class should be switched
 | data-switch-self               | If set the class will also be applied to the element itself
 | data-switch-stop-propagation   | Call e.stopPropagation() after user interaction